 7. Bow-Shaped Lips

 This lip shape features a prominent cupid’s bow.
-To enhance this coveted lip shape, you can highlight the center of the cupid’s bow or soften the ‘V’ on your upper lip.
+To enhance this coveted lip shape, you can highlight the center of the cupid’s bow or soften the ‘V’ on your upper lip or contour the bow shape.
 Create a sharp edge with a concealer or lip liner if you want the shape to pop.

 8. Heart-Shaped Lips